lostjared/acidcamGL/README.md

 Otherwise, you will be using an outdated list of default filters.
 The default folder for installation is:

+* The Windows version of this project requires Visual Studio 2919 Runtime download from Microsoft.

 C:\Program Files\LostSideDead\acidcamGL\acidcamGL\acidcamGL_x64

 so the shaders directory is: